prolland006/check-vpn/readme.md

 - Click on start button and the program will check every x seconds your ip address, if it not the vpn's ip the programs will be stopped by this tool.
 - The option « auto start » start the process automaticaly when you start the tool without clicking on the button « start ».
 - If you remove the .ser file you will have the default parameters.
+- Put a wav to play a sound when the VPN crash or let it empty for no sound.

 the web site [http://check.vpn.free.fr](http://check.vpn.free.fr)